hackbinghamton/DiscordBotWorkshop/CreatingBot.md

 Now, this is the best part of making a Discord bot.
 Just look at how much fun stuff that [Message](https://discordpy.readthedocs.io/en/stable/api.html#discord.Message) exposes!

-Continue on to [Coding Our Discord Bot](CodingBot.md) to see where to go from here.
+Continue on to the [next section](CodingBot.md) to see where to go from here.